aeydeee/Online-Food-Ordering-System/README.md

 # Online Food Ordering System

-The Food Ordering System is a Java Swing-based graphical user interface (GUI) application that allows users to browse a menu, select items, and place food orders.
+The Food Ordering System is a Java Swing based graphical user interface (GUI) application that allows users to browse a menu, select items, and place food orders.
 The system provides an intuitive interface for both customers and restaurant staff, facilitating a seamless ordering process.

 ## Technologies